Vschnieper/Web-Page/content/posts/_index.md

 ---
-title: "Portfolio"
+title: "Projects"
-description: "A collection of stuff"
+description: "A collection of academic projects"
 icon: "flag"
 ---